farastu-who/GIS-DL/README.md

 Dense(128, activation='relu'),
 Dense(num_classes, activation='softmax')
 ```
-The Dense layer constructor accepts two main parameters; units and activation_function.
+The Dense layer constructor accepts two main hyper-parameters; units and activation_function.
 Units are the number of neurons in the layer.
 In the first Dense layer, there are 128 neurons, and in the second Dense layer, the number of neurons is equal to the number of classes (num_classes) in the dataset.

 ##### Hyperparameters:

-Hyperparameters are parameters that are set before training the model and control various aspects of the learning process.
+The model learns parameters like the weights and biases, and hyperparameters are parameters that are set before training the model and control various aspects of the learning process.
 Some common hyperparameters in a CNN include:

 1. Number of Convolutional Layers and Filters: The number of convolutional layers and the number of filters in each layer determine the depth and complexity of the CNN architecture.
 Deeper networks can learn more complex features but may require more computational resources.